IllinoisLegalAidOnline/website-docs/docs/source/tmgmt.rst

 =============================

-Since March 2025, IllinoisLegalAid.org uses Motionpoint to manage translation on the website.
+IllinoisLegalAid.org and DebtHelpIllinois.org use Motionpoint to manage translation on the website.
 Do not use any native Drupal translation features.

 .. toctree::
    :maxdepth: 2